radekkozak/discordian/README.md

 **You can however enable them and bring them back via accompanying** [Discordian plugin](https://github.com/radekkozak/discordian-plugin)
 (this is preferred way) or if you decide to go solo by commenting appropriate parts of CSS.

-I could provide more user-controllable elements for hiding but to know reinvent the wheel i sincerely recommend excellent [Hider Plugin](https://github.com/kepano/obsidian-hider) by @kepano - i use it myself for simplifying UI even more.
-Discordian is of course fully compatible with it.
+I could provide more user-controllable elements for hiding if requested but to not reinvent the wheel i sincerely recommend excellent [Hider Plugin](https://github.com/kepano/obsidian-hider) by @kepano - i use it myself for simplifying UI even more.
+Discordian of course is, as mentioned before, fully compatible with it.

 ### Task lists

 The way the fancy task lists works in editor mode as well is via quite `hackish` means.
-Therefore it's mandatory to have `Smart indent list` option enabled in Obsidian.
+Therefore, it's mandatory to have `Smart indent list` option enabled in Obsidian.
 From my own experience I would also recommend having `Toggle checklist status` under some hotkey.
 This would definitely make working with tasks / checklist list a blaze.
 I know I love it that way!
-If can also revert to default via plugin if needed.
+If needed one can also revert to defaults via plugin.

 ## Screenshots